andrews1022/react-typescript-project-setup/gatsby/contentful-starter-blog.md

 ## Automatic Typing for GraphQL Queries

-Installed the following packages: `npm i graphql @graphql-codegen/cli` as per https://www.graphql-code-generator.com/docs/getting-started/installation
+- Install the following packages: `npm i graphql @graphql-codegen/cli`
-Created `codegen.yml` file at the root level and pasted in this code:
+- Created `codegen.yml` file at the root level and pasted in this code:

 ```yml
 schema: http://localhost:8000/___graphql